ptf569/scan/README.md

   -l PROJECT_LOCATION, --location PROJECT_LOCATION
                         Location where to save the project -O OOS_FILE, --outofscope OOS_FILE
-                        Location of IP's not to scan -U, --udp             Perform UDP scan of targets
+                        Location of IPs not to scan -U, --udp             Perform UDP scan of targets
   -T THREADS, --threads THREADS
                         Number of concurrent nmap scans.
 Default is 5